ku-cms/PixelDAQ/README.md

 # KU DAQ System

-This repository contains code that will be used to moniter the Front-End Drivers for the CMS detector.
-These instructions may differ for iOS users.
+This repository contains code that will be used to monitor the Front-End Drivers for the CMS detector.
+These instructions may differ based on your OS.

 ## Reminders Before Your Move Forward: